hoget157/LinearCapR/README.md

 If you use LinearCapR in published work, please cite:

 Takumi Otagaki, Hiroaki Hosokawa, Tsukasa Fukunaga, Junichi Iwakiri, Goro Terai, and Kiyoshi Asai.
-LinearCapR: Linear-time computation of local structural-context probabilities for genome-scale RNA without span constraints. preprint (DOOI to appear)
+LinearCapR: Linear-time computation of local structural-context probabilities for genome-scale RNA without span constraints. preprint (DOI to appear)

 ## Contact
 For questions, bug reports, or feature requests, please open an issue in this repository or contact the corresponding author: